 Michele Riml is a critically acclaimed playwright from Vancouver, British Columbia.
 Michele began writing at 17, when her first play Souvenirs (short version) won first place in The BC Young Playwrights Search.
 She has since gone on to write 14 more plays, which have been widely produced.
 Her plays include Under the Influence, Poster Boys, RAGE, Souvenirs, On the Edge, The Amaryllis, and Miss Teen.

 Michele also writes for young audiences and is an advocate for theatre for young people.
 Her issue based plays were all commissioned by Canada’s Green Thumb Theatre and include The Skinny Lie, The Invisible Girl and Tree Boy, most recently published by National Geographic.
-Her play RAGE won the 2005 Sydney Risk prize for Outstanding Original Play and was recently produced in Washington DC.
+Her play RAGE won the 2005 Sydney Risk prize for Outstanding Original Play and was recently produced in Poland.